Optimal trace-distance bounds for free-fermionic states: Testing and improved tomography: Related works

 Quantum state tomography~\cite{anshu2023survey} is the second prominent learning problem addressed in this work.
 Given copies of an unknown quantum state $\rho$, the aim of quantum state tomography is, through arbitrary measurements, to output a classical description $\hat{\rho}$ of a state that is $\varepsilon$-close in trace distance to $\rho$ with high probability.
 In Refs.~\cite{Haah_2017,odonnell2015efficient}, a sample-optimal quantum state tomography algorithm has been introduced.
 Specifically, it has been shown that $\tilde{\Theta}(4^n/\varepsilon^2)$ copies of the state are both necessary and sufficient for quantum state tomography of arbitrary mixed states.
 Given the intrinsic inefficiency of quantum state tomography algorithms for general states, a natural question arises: if one restricts the class of input quantum states, can quantum state tomography be conducted both sample- and computationally efficiently?
 In this regard, a number of insightful works have been produced that demonstrate sample and computational efficiency for specific classes of states, which include pure stabilizer states~\cite{montanaro2017learning}, $t$-doped stabilizer states~\cite{grewal2023efficient,leone2023learning,leone2023learning22PUBL1,PhysRevA.109.022429,hangleiter2023bell} (states obtained by at most $t$ non-Clifford local gates), matrix product states~\cite{cramer_efficient_2010,Wick_MPS,lanyonEfficientTomographyQuantum2017,Hangleiter,baumgratzScalableReconstructionDensity2013,huang2024learning}, finitely-correlated states~\cite{fanizza2023learning}, high-temperature Gibbs states~\cite{rouzé2023learning}, and more.

 As already mentioned, prior to our work, previous works have tackled the problem of free-fermionic pure-state tomography~\cite{Gluza_2018,aaronson2023efficient,ogorman2022fermionic}, over which we improve upon their sample complexity and generalize to the mixed scenario.
 Recently, a related work appeared in which it has been shown how to perform efficient tomography of $t$-doped free-fermionic states~\cite{mele2024efficient}, i.e., states prepared by free-fermionic circuits doped with at most $t$ local non-free-fermionic gates.
 Moreover, the analogous problem of learning mixed Gaussian states has previously been unresolved also in the bosonic context.
 However, in a parallel work~\cite{Mele2024bosonic}, together with other coauthors, we fill this gap in the bosonic literature.
-Furthermore, process tomography of fermionic Gaussian unitaries has been addressed in Refs.~\cite{Oszmaniec_2022,cudby2024learninggaussianoperationsmatchgate}.
+Furthermore, process tomography of fermionic Gaussian unitaries has been addressed in Refs.~\cite{Oszmaniec_2022,cudby2024learninggaussianoperationsmatchgate}, leveraging distance error bounds between Gaussian unitaries~\cite{Oszmaniec_2022,vanLuijk_2024}.

 Recently, a manuscript addressing pure-state fermionic Gaussian testing was posted on the ArXiv~\cite{lyu2024fermionicgaussiantestingnongaussian}.
 While it introduces promising alternative methods to achieve this task through the concept of fermionic quantum convolution, it focuses solely on pure-state testing and lacks guarantees on sample complexity and on trace-distance accuracy, which we fully address in this manuscript.
 Similarly, we became aware of a work in preparation~\cite{Duttfermionictesting} that aims to address the same problem of improved fermionic states tomography, though restricted to the pure-state scenario and employing different methods.